 When we talk about Interior Design, often people neglect their own bedrooms.
 We only improve the aesthetics of those that the public will always see i.e. Living Room, Kitchen, Dining Room, etc. Your bedroom is where you will most probably stay for most of the time.
 It is also the first part of the house you see in the morning when you wake up so it goes without saying that you should also give it some love.

 There are a lot of bedroom ideas available that you can use.
 You can even personalize it by putting up decor according to your personality.
 Just remember not to add way too much.
 A common mistake we often do when designing our own bedrooms is that we buy more than necessary because it looks good.
 Individually, it is aesthetically pleasing but when mixed together, it just looks messy.
 For some, the mess is favourable.
 However, just make sure that it is an organized mess instead of a cluttered one.

 If you do not have any clue as to how you want your bedroom to look like, check out Armory Brown for their classic bedroom renovation ideas.

 It goes without saying that when you decide to renovate your house, that you should keep your items away from it.
 You do not want accidents to befall your furniture and personal belongings just because you insisted on keeping them inside your house while construction and renovation is ongoing.
-To avoid this kind of mishaps, you should rent a storage facility so they can be secure.
+To avoid this kind of mishaps, you should rent a storage facility so they can be secure, all have 24/7 CCTV monitoring any activity detering any attempts of burglary.
 Amp up your security by hiring a Removals company to take care of the move for you.
 It would be counter-intuitive and a tad bit ironic if you go through all the trouble to take care of your items only to have them damaged on the way.